mikesebald/GettingAndCleaningDataProject/CodeBook.md

 - and a few other improvements which should improve readability
 - Example: "tBodyAcc-mean()-X" becomes "TimeBodyAccelerometerMeanX"

+Assumption: the tidy data set should contain every column of the original data set which has "mean" or "std" in its name (case insensitive).

 In contrast to the original data set, the tidy data set only contains the columns which store mean and standard deviation values (plus 2 columns in front for the individual and the activity).